-Glow Discharge Optical Emission Spectroscopy (GDOES) or glow discharge spectroscopy is a technique for determining chemical composition as a function of depth for film thicknesses from a few 100 nm to a few hundred micrometers.
-In this process, an Ar plasma is ignited over the surface of the sample and the material is ablated at a relatively high rate.
+Glow Discharge Optical Emission Spectroscopy (GDOES) or optical glow discharge spectroscopy is a technique for determining chemical composition as a function of depth for film thicknesses from a few 100 nm to a few hundred micrometers.
+In GDOES, an Ar plasma is ignited over the surface of the sample and the material is ablated at a relatively high rate.
 The ablated atoms are excited and therefore emit light in the visible range, which is measured with a variety of spectrometers and the concentration of the elements is determined.

 Advantages: